Last updated: ET

 Traffic drives on the left.
 Drivers generally have little regard for traffic regulations and do not follow safe driving practices.
-Narrow, winding, congested and sometimes poorly maintained roads pose hazards.
+Narrow, winding, congested and sometimes poorly maintained roads may pose hazards.

 Strong currents make swimming dangerous at some locations.
 Follow the instructions on local signage and consult local authorities when in doubt.

 General safety information

 Exercise normal safety precautions.
 Ensure that your personal belongings, including passports and other travel documents, are secure at all times.
 Keep valuables and luggage out of sight in vehicles and on beaches.

 Rare disruptions to the water supply may occur in the dry summer season.

 It is the sole prerogative of every country or territory to determine who is allowed to enter or exit.
 Canadian consular officials cannot intervene on your behalf if you do not meet entry or exit requirements.
 The following information has been obtained from the Maltese authorities and is subject to change at any time.
 The country- or territory-specific entry/exit requirements are provided on this page for information purposes only.
 While every effort is made to provide accurate information, information contained here is provided on an "as is" basis without warranty of any kind, express or implied.
 The Government of Canada assumes no responsibility, and shall not be liable for any damages in connection to the information provided.
 It is your responsibility to check with one of the Consulates of Malta for up-to-date information.

 Malta is a Schengen area country.
 Upon arrival, Canadians are required to present a passport that must be valid for at least three months beyond the date of expected departure from the Schengen area.
 Prior to travelling, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.